AurionMail/bulwark-pgp-plugin/README.md

 - **Import / Export** — Easily backup and restore your local search/preview index and PGP keys.
 - **Dynamic Recipient Badges:** Real-time check during drafting to see if `To/Cc/Bcc` addresses have valid public keys, displaying a visual badge next to them.
 - **Smart Encryption Fallback:** If some recipients lack PGP keys, prompt the user before sending two separate emails with the same Message-ID (one encrypted to PGP-capable recipients, and one in cleartext to those without keys).
+- **Generate yours keys** : You don't have keys ?
+You can generate them within the client !
+Once generated, you will get a **revocation certificate** and a **emergency code** to unlock the key if you lost the passphrase.
+(1.0.2)
+- **Admin policies** : Decide what you want to your users (1.0.2) : you can
+  - enforce encryption : Force users to add/generate a key before they can send an email to a recipient.
+It ensure all users have a key.
+  - enforce Drafts and attachments encryption whatever the users decided
+  - block until users unlocked their default keys : that ensure users have their key unlocked.
+It automatically enable for user the  'Ask for default key on booting' option
+  - allow persistent keys : Used to disabled the Dangerous Persistent Storage of keys.
+Disabling force users to type passphrase each time they connect to webmail but it is more secured.

 For more details, refers to [DOCS.md](DOCS.md) file.